InteractionDesignFoundation/handbook/guides/expectations.md

 # Expectations from Developers

 We are a small team of senior developers, and the IxDF does not employ junior or medium level developers.
-That's why this list only includes our expectations for senior developers.
+That’s why this list only includes our expectations for senior developers.

 # Senior developer